NativeScript/docs-v7/styling.md

 This snippet again adds new css selectors to the current.
 However this methods uses a file with css content.
 This gives an option to load different separated css styles.

-> __Note__: The cssFileName parameter should be a file path related to the application current folder.
+> __Note__: The cssFileName parameter should be a file path related to the application root folder.

 - Adding an application wide css
 Another very helpful feature is the ability to set an application level css which will be applied before each page css.